John Amadu Bangura

-Brigadier John Amadu Bangura, CBE (8 March 1930 – 29 March 1970) was a Sierra Leonean who served as Chief of the Defence Staff of the Sierra Leone Armed Forces from 1968 to 1970.
+Brigadier John Amadu Bangura, CBE (8 March 1930 – 1971) was a Sierra Leonean who served as Chief of the Defence Staff of the Sierra Leone Armed Forces from 1968 to 1971.
 Prior to this in 1967, he served as the Sierra Leonean Ambassador of to the United States.

-He was the acting Governor-General of Sierra Leone from 18 April 1968 until 22 April 1968.
-He led the Sergeants' Coup in 1968 that successfully re-instated civilian rule in Sierra Leone.
+He overthrew the National Reformation Council military junta, led by Andrew Juxon-Smith, in the Sergeants' Coup in 1968.
+He led Sierra Leone briefly before handing power to Siaka Stevens, who had won the 1967 Sierra Leonean general election and with whom he had been residing in exile with the support of Guinean president Ahmed Sékou Touré who was in support of returning Stevens to power.

+Following Stevens' increasingly authoritarian rule, Bangura attempted a coup against him in 1971, but this time the coup was unsuccessful and he was executed shortly after being captured by the military.
+Stevens and the APC would go on to rule Sierra Leone as a one-party state until 1991 when multi-party politics was reintroduced.

 Early life

 Bangura was born on 8 March 1930 at Kalangba, Karene Chiefdom, Bombali District, British Sierra Leone.
 He was educated at Binkolo and Rogbaneh American Wesleyan Mission Schools, and Koyeima and Bo Government Secondary Schools.

 He left school in 1949 and joined the army in 1950.
 While in the other ranks he served and attended courses in both Ghana and Nigeria.
 In one such course, the Platoon Commanders' course in Burma Camp, Teshie, Ghana, he graduated first in a group of sixteen warrant officers and senior non-commissioned officers.

 The impressive qualities of leadership manifested in his keen sense of duty, intelligence, and fitness allowed him to face the Special Selection Board at which the late General Sir Lashmer Whistler, C.M.G., D.S.O., O.B.E., M.C., then colonel-in-chief of the Royal West African Frontier Force, was chairman.

 His performance at Teshie Camp necessitated his transfer to Eaton Hall, Mons Officer Cadet School, Aldershot, in 1952.
 At Mons, he was recommended by the British Army for more rigorous training at the Royal Military Academy Sandhurst.
 On graduation from Sandhurst in August 1954, he was commissioned as a second lieutenant.

 After a successful Young Officers' Course at Hythe and Warminster, Bangura was posted on secondment to the British Army on the Rhine in West Germany.
 While on secondment, he was promoted to the rank of lieutenant.

 Bangura returned to Sierra Leone in 1955 and was appointed commander of a Rifle Company's Platoon in the First Battalion, the Royal Sierra Leone Regiment.
-In 1958 he was promoted to the rank of captain.
-In 1962 he served with the First Sierra Leone Contingent on the Congo Operations of the United Nations Organization.
+In 1958, he was promoted to the rank of captain.
+In 1962, he served with the First Sierra Leone Contingent on the Congo Operations of the United Nations Organization.
 On his return home that year he was promoted to the rank of major.